justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 ```

 The important pieces here are:
-1. Shebang line to elevate this program into Babashka
+1. Shebang[^2] line to elevate this program into Babashka
 2. The namespace declaration, ready to add any of Babashka's built-in libraries
 3. The "one little trick" that allows this file to be loaded into a REPL without executing it.